BardicDefense/purple-hack/spells.md

 #### Delayed Blast Fireball

 _Evocation (R: Long, D: Special)_
-Save: Hard (Arc).
-The caster creates a fireball that will detonate at a later time.
+Save: Arcana 14.
+The caster creates a fireball that will detonate at a later time after a specified trigger.
 The fireball deals 1d6 fire damage per level of the caster, maximum 15d6.

-#### Elemental Wall

-_Conjuration (R: Medium, D: Concentration)_
-The caster creates a wall of fire, ice, or wind up to 100 ft long, 20 ft high, and 5 ft thick.
-Creatures of Level 3 or lower cannot pass through the wall;
-creatures of Level 4 or higher can pass through the wall, but take 3d6 damage of the chosen element.

 #### Feeblemind

 _Enchantment (R: Medium, D: Permanent)_
-Save: Very Hard (Will).
-The subject’s Intelligence and Charisma scores are reduced to 1.
+Save: Willpower 17.
+The subject’s intelligence is reduced to semi-intelligent level.
 The subject can only babble incoherently and cannot cast spells or use magic items.

 #### Find the Path